 The IB program is different from other curricula because it:

 - encourages students of all ages to think critically and challenge assumptions

 - uses complex, real life examples to teach knowledge and skills

 - focuses on understanding, not just remembering

 - teaches students that they are in charge of their learning

 - encourages students of all ages to consider both local and global contexts

 - develops well-rounded students who can collaborate effectively and act ethically

 This produces students who love learning and are motivated to succeed.

-In becoming a PYP school, Scots has joined an influential, international teaching community that shares up-to-date, evidence-based teaching practices and offers our staff high-level training.
+As a PYP school, Scots is part of an influential, international teaching community that shares up-to-date, evidence-based teaching practices and offers our staff high-level training.